 What we like:

-Why we chose it: As polished as a French tea towel.
+Why we chose it: Panels that read relaxed farmhouse, just like a French tea towel.

-This Target pick comes in two colorways, and if you’re torn, deManana’s vote is beige (though we won’t knock the light blue and gray for a nautical nod).
-The subtle block stripe has a faded, vintage appearance that’s further accentuated by the linenlike look of the cotton.
-Despite the light colors, these curtains are almost blackout, so if you’re feeling an afternoon nap coming on, all you have to do is draw them closed.
-Another bonus: They’re OEKO-TEX Standard 100 certified.
+This Target pick comes in three colorways, and if you’re torn, our vote is taupe for the stripe (though we won’t knock the light blue and gray for a nautical nod).
+The subtle grid has a faded, vintage vibe that’s further accentuated by the linenlike look of the cotton.
+These panels have a slightly sheer feel, so they likely won’t do much to block out light if you’re feeling an afternoon nap coming on.
+But they do offer a medium weight.
+Reviewers also note they’re easy to wash, and the pattern is as understated and pretty in person as it appears online.
+Another bonus: They’re Oeko-Tex Standard 100 certified.

 We Also Like